-The following discussion of the Buddhist parable of the raft is excerpted from our upcoming online course, Secular Dharma.
+The following discussion of the Buddhist parable of the raft is excerpted from our online course, Secular Dharma.
 In the course, Stephen and Martine Batchelor lay out a new vision for understanding and practicing dharma in the contemporary world.
 Through these traditional parables, Stephen and Martine investigate the core elements of Buddhist thought and introduce practices geared toward the way we live today.

 The Parable of the Raft

 Imagine, friends, a man in the course of a journey who arrives at a great expanse of water, whose near bank is dangerous and whose far bank offers safety.
 But there is no ferryboat or bridge to take him across the water.
 So he thinks: ‘What if I collected grass, twigs, branches and leaves and bound them together as a raft?
 Supported by the raft and by paddling with my hands and feet, I should then be able to reach the far bank.’